-The Wechsler Adult Intelligence Scale (WAIS) is the most commonly used IQ tests for measuring adults’ cognitive ability.
+The Wechsler Adult Intelligence Scale (WAIS) is the most commonly used adult IQ test for measuring cognitive ability.
 Originally designed in 1955 by its namesake David Wechsler, the WAIS was updated most recently in 2008, and it is now available in a fourth edition.

-The Wechsler Adult Intelligence Scale returns scores on four separate indexes, each with its own subsets:
+The Wechsler Adult Intelligence Scale returns scores on four separate indexes of adult intelligence, each with its own subsets:

 1. The Perceptual Reasoning Index (PRI)